Companion book now available!

 Webauthor of this site ...

-My husband, George, first came in contact with the ministry of a media evangelist named Herbert W. Armstrong in about 1958 via an ad placed by an institution called Ambassador College in the Capper's Farmer magazine.
-George was in high school at the time.
+My husband, George, first came in contact with the ministry of a media evangelist named Herbert W. Armstrong in about 1958, via an ad placed by an institution called Ambassador College in the Capper's Farmer magazine.
+George was in junior high school at the time.
 The ad offered the major booklets 1975 In Prophecy, Will Russia Attack America?, and The Wonderful World Tomorrow--What it Will Be Like, along with a subscription to the Plain Truth magazine.
 The urgency of the ads and the reasonable price—free—prompted him to send in the coupon right away.

 For the next seven years, he collected a large stack of Plain Truths, and began bugging his high school and college buddies with dire predictions about current world events as they related to Bible prophecy.
 But he never bothered to follow through on any of the doctrinal articles in the magazines, nor did he pay any attention to the Radio Log for the World Tomorrow broadcast that appeared in each issue.